yanjia1777/tp/docs/DeveloperGuide.md

 Apart from `Main`, Mint comprises six main components, namely:

 - `Ui`: The UI of the App
-- `Parser`: Extracts user command and relevant queries.
-- `Command`: Execute user command
+- `Logic`: Make sense of user input and execute command
-- `Finances`: Holds data of user's finances.
-- `Budget`: Holds data of user's budget.
+- `Model`: Holds the data of the App
 - `DataManager`: Reads from and writes to [`LocalStorage`](#local-storage).

 The components interact with each other, as shown in the sequence diagram below.